401a, 403b, and 457b Plans

 Matches are Free Money!

 The match in an employer-sponsored retirement plan is important!
-Of course, with your own contributions you get an income tax deduction.
+Of course, with your contributions, you get an income tax deduction.

-But if your employer matches say 3%, you get an instant 100% return on your 3% investment!
-The Match is part of your salary, don’t leave it on the table.
+But if your employer matches 3%, you get an instant 100% return on your 3% investment!
+The Match is part of your salary; don’t leave it on the table.
 Make sure you are always investing enough to get matching contributions.

 The matching contribution in my plan is 100% of the first 5%.
-So, this means if I put in 5% of my salary, I get 5% match plus 1% basic = 6% match.
+So, if I put in 5% of my salary, I get a 5% match plus 1% basic = 6% match.
 Again, plans can have different matches.
-Know your 401a plan matching contributions!
-This is essential for 401a plans!
+Know your 401 (k) plan matching contributions!
+This is essential for 401 (k) plans!

-Also note, there is a $280k salary limitation on matching contributions.
-If you make $400k a year, you will only get the match on the first $280k of your salary no matter how much you contribute.
+Also, note that a $280k salary is limited on matching contributions.
+If you make $400k a year, you will only get the match on the first $280k of your salary, no matter how much you contribute.

 Summary Plan Description

-So, to see if your 401a has a true-up or not, find the Summary Plan Description.
-Sometimes this can be found online, and sometimes, you will need to ask HR for a copy.
-By law, not all 403b plans will have a summary plan description but they should have something similar.
+So, to see if your 401a has a true-up, find the Summary Plan Description.
+Sometimes, this can be found online; sometimes, you must ask HR for a copy.
+By law, not all 403b plans will have a summary plan description, but they should have something similar.

 I found my 403b plan’s Summary Plan Description online and searched for “true.”

-My plan does have a true-up.
-So, I can front-load my plan, but I might not get my full match until next year!
+My plan has a true-up, so I can front-load it, but I might not get my full match until next year!

 Pay Attention to Fees!

-Remember, the best correlation to future returns are current expenses—fees.
+Remember, current expenses—fees—have the best correlation to future returns.
 You can tab over from average annual total returns to fees and find the Expense Ratio.

 Summary: Physician’s Retirement Plans: 401a, 403b, and 457b plans